 In Chapter 13 petitions, the debtor will file a Chapter 13 Plan that will show three things: (1) what category of creditor your association is proposed to be, (2) whether the debtor agrees to make post-petition assessment payments as they fall due, and (3) whether the debtor intends to abandon the property in your association.

 What Steps Cannot be Taken?

-Once the condominium association receives notice of the Co-owner’s bankruptcy filing—whether the debtor filed a Chapter 7 or 13 petition—the Association cannot continue to call the debtor, send infractions to the debtor, impose fines for violations, ask for payment, lien the debtor’s Unit, sue the debtor in court, take judgments against the debtor, issue writs of execution against the debtor, levy execution against the debtor’s personal property, foreclose and sell the debtor’s unit or otherwise take any action to collect on a debt.
-Additionally, for Chapter 13 filings, the Association cannot proceed against joint co-owners because Chapter 13 filings also contains a special automatic stay provision that protects co-debtors, even if they have not filed for bankruptcy protection.
+Once the condominium association receives notice of the Co-owner’s bankruptcy filing—whether the debtor filed a Chapter 7 or 13 petition—the Association cannot continue to call the debtor, send infractions to the debtor, impose fines for violations, ask for a payment, lien the debtor’s Unit, sue the debtor in court, take judgments against the debtor, issue writs of execution against the debtor, levy execution against the debtor’s personal property, foreclose and sell the debtor’s unit or otherwise take any action to collect on a debt.
+Additionally, for Chapter 13 filings, the Association cannot proceed against joint co-owners because Chapter 13 filings also contain a special automatic stay provision that protects co-debtors, even if they have not filed for bankruptcy protection.
 11 U.S.C. § 1301(a).

 What Steps Should be Taken?